Chelsey Crisp: Career

 She made her TV debut on Scare Tactics (2004) and her first leading role in a film was in Dr. Chopper (2005).
 She went on to guest star in The Office, CSI: Miami, Journeyman, Better off Ted, Happy Endings, Rizzoli & Isles, Mike & Molly, and New Girl, among others.
 Crisp also starred as Chloe, one of the contestants on the mock reality game show, The Joe Schmo Show.

 Crisp starred in the ABC comedy series Fresh Off the Boat as the Huang family's neighbor, Honey.
 Fresh off the Boat is inspired by the life of chef and food personality Eddie Huang and his book Fresh Off the Boat: A Memoir.
 On May 12, 2017, ABC renewed the series for a fourth season.

 Crisp had roles in films Reconciliation (2009), Bleed (2016) and The 60 Yard Line (2016).
 She portrayed Jesse in the Christian-themed romantic comedy film In-Lawfully Yours (2016).
 The film centers around Jesse, played by Crisp, who graciously helps her recently widowed mother-in-law.

 Crisp is the artistic director and member of the comedy team Duchess Riot, formed in 2011, that performs improv and sketch comedy.

 Personal life

 Chelsey Crisp has been married to screenwriter Rhett Reese since 2016.
-They reside in Los Angeles.
+They reside in Los Angeles with their two children.